OWASP/java-html-sanitizer/html-validation.md

 String allSafe = safe1 + safe2 + safe3 + safe4;
 ```

+but all browsers will parse the `<` as a document fragment to a single
-but it is not the case that
+case, yet it is not the case that

 ```java
 boolean isValid1 = isValid("<");